 Moreover, it’s absolutely overcrowded.
 We kept getting stuck in gridlocks and bumped into dozens of tourists in every street.

-That’s why you should consider crossing San Cristóbal off your list and visiting Puebla or Oaxaca instead.
+That’s why you should consider crossing San Cristóbal off your list and visiting for example some of my top 10 places to visit in Mexico instead.
 Why?
 They’re comparable to San Cristóbal in terms of nice places and attractions—only they are bigger, less crowded, and have more to offer.

 Still hesitating?
 Read my article about top 10 places in Puebla.